DmitryOlshansky/pry-parser/DataPicked.md

           : DataAtom '?'
           : DataAtom '{' Expr (',' Expr )? '}'
 ```
 Depending on `DataAtom` the piece becomes a single item, a collection, a Nullable, or a fixed size collection.
-Pieces form level of hierarchical entity that a complete declaration defines.
+Pieces form level of a hierarchical entity that a complete declaration defines.

 ```
 DataAtom : EntityExpr AliasExpr
          : '(' DataExpr ')' AliasExpr
 ```

+`DataAtom` may be a parenthesized `DataExpr`.
+In such a case alias supplied ties the whole of DataExpr as a single entity - this is second way to introduce another layer of hierarchy.
+If parentisized expression is not aliased then it's assumed to be "merged" with the same layer it was on.

 ```
 AliasExpr : ('!'?
 Name)? (':' AliasAtom*)?
 ```
+Name is considered primary alias - by this name it's accessible in the application later on.
+Note that using the same name in one layer of hierarchy means "accumulate".
+Thus 2 atoms aliased to the same name in one layer of declaration would yeild a collection of 2 elements.

 The '!' bit in AliasExpr indicates to alias the entity expresion to the name but to not keep the data.
 Without '!' it's automatically made a field in the declared element.
 This essentially makes it a deduced vairable just like the ones `AliasAtom` defines.